micheledexter/Demos/6Week/notes.md

 - [Can I use Spring for non-web applications?](#can-i-use-spring-for-non-web-applications)

 #### What is Spring?
 Why use it?
+- Spring is a framework that provides inversion of control through dependency injection to give easily built structure of enterprise-level applications.

 #### What is IoC?
 Its upsides and downsides?
+- We give up control to Spring so Spring can manage our application
+- We do this for...
+  - Easier development
+  - Loosely coupled code
+- Downsides are...
+  - We have less control
+  - More complicated debugging
+  - A lot more interfaces
+  - It's more complicated

 #### What is DI?
 What is its purpose?
+- DI stands for Dependency Injection
+  - Some thing that Spring (in this case) gives to objects to manage
+- It's there so that we can have Spring manage our code for us

 #### What is a Spring Bean?
 How can I define one?
+- A spring bean is any object we give to Spring to manage
+- We can define one with (among others)...
+  - @Entity
+  - @Component
+  - @Service
+  - @Repository
+  - @Controller
+  - @RestController

 #### Can I use Spring for non-web applications?
+- Yes

 ### Spring Boot
 - [What is the BeanFactory?
 ApplicationContext?
 How do they relate?](#what-is-the-beanfactory-applicationcontext-how-do-they-relate)